 UI.
-The User Interface is the controller module's front panel LCD screen that allows for extensive local control and monitoring of the transmitter.
+The User Interface is the front panel LCD screen that allows for extensive local control and monitoring of the transmitter.

 VSWR.
 Voltage standing wave ratio.
 This is an expression of the ratio of reverse voltage to forward voltage on the feedline and antenna system.
 An ideal VSWR of 1:1 provides maximum transmitterantenna efficiency.